Skip to content

 What happens when done?

-You will have a clear, readable text file on your desktop or a detailed list in the Event Viewer.
-You will be able to see exactly when an update started, if it encountered a specific error, and if it finished successfully.
+After following these steps, you’ll have a clear, readable text file on your desktop or a detailed list in the Event Viewer.
+This lets you see exactly when an update started, if it encountered a specific error, and if it finished successfully.

 Understanding Log Structure and Syntax